SerenityOS/serenity/Base/usr/share/man/man5/GML/Syntax.md

 ## See also

--   The SerenityOS source code is the best source of further information on GML.
+-   The SilkOS source code is the best source of further information on GML.
 The GML parser and AST builder can be found in the `GML` subdirectory in the `LibGUI` library.
 The `AK` JSON parsers and data structures are used for all JSON values.

 ## Examples

-GML files can be found in the SerenityOS source tree with the `*.gml` extension.
+GML files can be found in the SilkOS source tree with the `*.gml` extension.

 ```gml
 @GUI::Widget {